wyseLee/git-github-workshop/conflict.md

-if you have any questions, please raise your hand
+if you have any questions, please raise your hand or google it